It was a close day in 1971.

 It was freedom.

-While theater work made Cayton a bigger, happier, and more valuable person, it did not maintain his deferment from the military draft.
+While theatre work made Cayton a bigger, happier, and more valuable person, it did not maintain his deferment from the military draft.
 Because of his sterling academic record, his deferment was about to evaporate.

 Not to worry.

 The draft lottery had been held earlier today.
 Each date of birth was drawn and given a random number; 1-365.
 Eligible men would be drafted in that order.
 Cayton had done the math (he was dedicated to an unusual path of study but he wasn’t stupid) and felt pretty good about his chances.
 80-90 numbers is about what would be drafted.
 Higher numbers were assumed safe forever after that.
 He needed to know so he could get on with his next show.
+He had lines to learn.

 The evening newspaper was the easiest and fastest way.
 Cayton didn’t have a TV and even if he did, the network news didn’t come on till six and they wouldn’t waste their precious half hour giving out all 365 results.
 Ditto for the AM radio news; five minutes at the top of every hour?
 How much detail could they provide?

 Cayton was sweating.
-He was out of the direct sun and the odds were in his favor, but it was a close day and the moment was at hand.
+He was out of the direct sun and the odds were in his favor, but it was a close day and the moment was close at hand.
 His head was swirling.

 “I got this.
 It’s OK.
 I’m supposed to be off book for tonight’s rehearsal.
 Who the hell buys a cactus from a piano store?
 Look at the heat waves over the street.
 Act two tonight – don’t have much to learn.
 Look at the buildings shimmer in the heat.
 How am I gonna explain this?
 I won’t have to.
 The odds are in my favor.
 No sweat.
 So what if I’m drafted – I’ll go to Canada.
 It’s cooler there.
 I’m sweatin’.
 I got this.”